 GOAL: The goal of this task is for you to demonstrate your capacity to analyse and evaluate resources (stimulus, text, artwork, repertoire) and justify its use the Senior Secondary classroom.
 PRODUCT: Portfolio FORMAT: This task has 4 components: 1.
-You will select a resource, artwork, piece of stimulus from the recommended lists for Unit 1 or 2 from your syllabus.
-You will annotate this resource by analysing and evaluating its connectivity to the unit/assessment objectives, underpinning factors, and inquiry questions of the respective unit.
-2. You will write 2 sample learning experiences that aligns with each unit objective that directly uses the chosen stimulus, or builds on the ideas or concepts within it.
-The learning experiences should contain evidence of the underpinning factors from your syllabus.
-3. You will write a sample assessment task (Year 11, formative) for the unit, that builds on the learning experiences described in Part 2.
-The task may use the same or different stimulus, but there should be evidence of connection and coherence.
+You will select a resource, artwork, piece of stimulus from the recommended lists for Unit 1 or 2 will annotate this resource by analysing and evaluating its connectivity to the unit/assessment objet factors, and inquiry questions of the respective unit.
+2. You will write 2 sample learning experiences that aligns with each unit objective that directly use builds on the ideas or concepts within it.
+The learning experiences should contain evidence of the from your syllabus.
+3. You will write a sample assessment task (Year 11, formative) for the unit, that builds on the lear described in Part 2.
+The task may use the same or different stimulus, but there should be evidence coherence.
 You will need to ensure that you meet all syllabus advice and requirements.
-4. You will write a justification for your choices, drawing from the syllabus and academic literature.
-CRITERIA: No. Learning Outcome assessed 1 Selection of an appropriate resource for use in Senior Secondary Arts 1 2 Design of learning experiences that are stimulating and challenging, and reflect the syllabus requirements of Literacy, Numeracy and ICT 2 3 Knowledge of assessment, moderation and feedback processes which meet all syllabus requirements demonstrated through the assessment task.
+4. You will write a justification for your choices, drawing from the syllabus and academic literature ectives, underpinning es the chosen stimulus, or underpinning factors ning experiences e of connection and CRITERIA: No. Learning Outcome assessed 1 Selection of an appropriate resource for use in Senior Secondary Arts 1 2 Design of learning experiences that are stimulating and challenging, and reflect the syllabus requirements of Literacy, Numeracy and ICT 2 3 Knowledge of assessment, moderation and feedback processes which meet all syllabus requirements demonstrated through the assessment task.
 4 4 Justification of resource and assessment choices, connecting theory and practice.
 3 5 Written communication and academic literacies including grammar, English expression, APA referencing conventions, and technical accuracy.
 5 GENERIC SKILLS: Communication, Problem solving, Organisation, Applying technologies, Information literacy